-Should a new watercourse crossing be required, mitigation will be achieved by providing sufficient capacity to ensure:

-- the structures have sufficient capacity to convey flood flows arising without surcharging.
-The new crossings and culverts will be designed to convey the 1 in 200 year return period flood flows (plus an allowance for climate change); and - sufficient span is provided to allow flows to be conveyed with minimal upstream effects on water levels relative to existing conditions.

-The design and installation of the crossings and culverts will follow appropriate guidance from the following documents:

-- CIRIA (1997).
+- 2.9.4 Should a new watercourse crossing be required, mitigation will be achieved by providing sufficient capacity to ensure: - the structures have sufficient capacity to convey flood flows arising without surcharging.
+The new crossings and culverts will be designed to convey the 1 in 200 year return period flood flows (plus an allowance for climate change); and - sufficient span is provided to allow flows to be conveyed with minimal upstream effects on water levels relative to existing conditions. - 2.9.5 The design and installation of the crossings and culverts will follow appropriate guidance from the following documents: - CIRIA (1997).
 Culvert Design Manual Report 168 and C786F Culvert, screen and outfall manual; - SEPA, WAT-PS-06-02: Culverting of Watercourses Position Statement and Supporting Guidance v2 (2015); and - SEPA, WAT-SG-25, Engineering in the Water Environment Good Practice Guide River Crossings (November 2010).

-Borrow Pits
+2.10 Borrow Pits

-Borrow pits would be established on-site to supply the necessary aggregate and stone materials for constructing access tracks, turbine foundations, and other infrastructure.
-These pits would help reduce the volume of imported materials, thus minimizing traffic associated with transporting construction materials to the Site.
-The location and size of each borrow pit would be carefully selected to avoid sensitive ecological areas and minimize visual impact.

-The borrow pits for the Proposed Development would be located within three identified search areas on-site.
-These areas would collectively provide the material required for the construction of the development, subject to confirmation through appropriate geotechnical investigations that the in-situ material meets the required engineering and quality specifications for use as construction aggregate.
-Should the excavated stone be deemed unsuitable, alternative sourcing or partial importation of materials would be considered.

-The location and size of each borrow pit will be carefully planned to avoid any sensitive ecological areas, such as protected species habitats, watercourses, or areas of high environmental value.
-Additionally, the visual impact of the borrow pits would be minimized by selecting appropriate locations that blend into the surrounding landscape and by adhering to best practice guidelines for excavation and reinstatement.

-In accordance with the Quarry Regulations 1999, borrow pits that are created for the exclusive purpose of supplying materials to the Site are exempt from the usual quarry regulations.
-However, the development of these borrow pits, along with their subsequent reinstatement, would be subject to approval through the planning process.
-The detailed design and method of working for each borrow pit would be outlined in the final CEMP, ensuring that environmental safeguards are in place during both excavation and restoration phases.

-Monitoring of the borrow pit areas will continue throughout the construction phase and into the operational phase, ensuring that reinstatement has been successful.
+- 2.10.1 Borrow pits would be established on-site to supply the necessary aggregate and stone materials for constructing access tracks, turbine foundations, and other infrastructure.
+These pits would help reduce the volume of imported materials, thus minimizing traffic associated with transporting construction materials to the site.
+The location and size of each borrow pit would be carefully selected to avoid sensitive ecological areas and minimize visual impact. - 2.10.2 The borrow pit for the Proposed Development would be located within the identified search area on-site, which is an existing borrow pit.
+This area would collectively provide the material required for the construction of the development, subject to confirmation through appropriate geotechnical investigations that the in-situ material meets the required engineering and quality specifications for use as construction aggregate.
+Should the excavated stone be deemed unsuitable, alternative sourcing or partial importation of materials would be considered. - 2.10.3 The location and size of the borrow pit will be carefully planned to avoid any sensitive ecological areas, such as protected species habitats, watercourses, or areas of high environmental value.
+Additionally, the visual impact of the borrow pit would be minimized by selecting appropriate locations that blend into the surrounding landscape and by adhering to best practice guidelines for excavation and reinstatement. - 2.10.4 In accordance with the Quarry Regulations 1999, borrow pits that are created for the exclusive purpose of supplying materials to the site are exempt from the usual quarry regulations.
+However, the development of these borrow pits, along with any subsequent reinstatement, would be subject to approval through the planning process.
+The detailed design and method of working for each borrow pit would be outlined in the final CEMP, ensuring that environmental safeguards are in place during both excavation and restoration phases. - 2.10.5 Monitoring of the borrow pit area will continue throughout the construction phase and into the operational phase, ensuring that reinstatement has been successful, if reinstated.
 In the event of any unforeseen issues, such as erosion or poor vegetation establishment, remedial measures would be promptly undertaken to restore the area in line with environmental best practices.

-Cabling
+2.11 Cabling

-The electrical output from the wind turbine transformers will be fed at 33 kV in series through underground cables to the wind farm control building, and then to the SSEN substation for step-up to 132 kV by transformer.
+2.11.1 The electrical output from the wind turbine transformers will be fed at 33 kV in series through underground cables to the wind farm control building, and then to the SSEN substation for step-up to 132 kV by transformer.